Individual Therapy

 • Acceptance and Commitment Therapy

-ACT is an action-oriented approach that is based on working toward the life you want through becoming clear on your values, committed action, and mindfulness.
+ACT is an action-oriented approach that is based on working toward the life you want through mindfulness, becoming clear on your values, and committed action.
 Rather than argue with your thoughts, we instead look at whether your thoughts and actions are bringing you closer or farther from your values and goals.
 In this way, there is no need to prove if your thoughts and feelings are valid.
 We will help you find ways to change how you react to your daily experience and become more flexible.

 • Intuitive Eating